ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview.md

 ## On-premise cloud management platform

-The following diagram in an example of an ICP and CAM deployment in the on-premises infrastructure, with connections to the vCenter and IKS deployed on {{site.data.keyword.cloud_notm}.
+The following diagram in an example of an ICP and CAM deployment in the on-premises infrastructure, with connections to the vCenter and IKS deployed on {{site.data.keyword.cloud_notm}}.
 Users can deploy VMs and containers on-premises, VMs into vCenter Server instances, and containers to the IKS cluster.

 Figure 2.
 Cloud management from on-premises side
 ![On-premises cloud management](vcsicp-onprem-cloudmgt.svg)